Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

+which indeed describes perfectly the numerical solutions to Equation \ref{eq : FrontDifferentialEquation_2D}, see Figure \ref{fig : Theory_2D}b (gray curve, indistinguishable from the numerical simulation in blue).
 As a result, the 2D dynamics follows the same equations as the 1D model, provided one uses an effective imbibition length $\idx{L}{eff}$ instead of the geometrical imbibition length, $L$; $\idx{L}{eff}$ and $L$ are close when $L$ is small compared to the droplet radius, but get increasingly different as $L / \idx{R}{drop}$ increases (Figure \ref{fig : Theory_2D}b, inset).

 In practice, if $R(t) = L(t) - \idx{R}{drop}$ is known, e.g. from experimental measurements, comparison with Equation \ref{eq : FrontEquationSquared_2D_Leff} can be done directly by calculating $\idx{L}{eff}$ from $R(t)$ using Equation \ref{eq : Leff} or Equation \ref{eq : Leff_L}.
 If on the contrary one wants to calculate $L(t)$ from the analytical expression of $\idx{L}{eff} (t)$, Equations \ref{eq : Leff} or \ref{eq : Leff_L} must be inverted, which requires e.g. numerical approaches because they are implicit for $R(t)$ or $L(t)$.
 Such numerical solving is however much more direct than having to perform a complete numerical simulation of the initial differential equation (Equation \ref{eq : FrontDifferentialEquation_2D}).